Buck Showalter is redecorating.

 Not that he seems to care.

-“There’s certain things in my life that I don’t dwell on,” Showalter says.
+“I’m 54 years old, there’s certain things in my life that I don’t dwell on,” Showalter says.
 “You treat people how you want to be treated and live with the consequences.
 I understand the shelf life of managers.
 I came in here and told the guys I don’t have a lot of time for BS that’s not conducive to the Orioles winning.”

 William Nathanial Showalter III was born on May 23, 1956.
 Like all of us, he was buck naked.